 - Warranty Transfer: In accordance with the provisions of the Centurion Limited Warranty, if the Centurion boat is subsequently sold by the original retail purchaser, a transferable warranty will be offered to the second owner only for the remaining unexpired warranty coverage provided under the Limited Warranty.
-With regard to the Lifetime Limited Warranty on the Structural Components (deck, hull and liner) as described in Section 2, the original retail purchaser can transfer on the condition that the sale of the boat by the original retail purchase occurs within five (5) years of the date of the original retail purchase of the boat.
-The Limited Warranty cannot be transferred on further sales or sales which are completed after the fifth (5th) year of ownership. - The Limited Warranty will be transferred upon the receipt and verification of: - The completed form below - A copy of the sales agreement/invoice; - A payment of \$400, made payable to Fineline Industries, LLC
+With regard to the Lifetime Limited Warranty on the Structural Components (deck, hull and stringers) as described in Section 2, the original retail purchaser can transfer on the condition that the sale of the boat by the original retail purchaser occurs within five (5) years or five hundred (500) hours (whichever occurs first) of the date of the original retail purchase of the boat.
+The Limited Warranty cannot be transferred on further sales or sales which are completed after the fifth (5th) year of ownership. - The Limited Warranty will be transferred upon the receipt and verification of: - The completed form below - · A copy of the sales agreement/invoice; - A payment of \$400, made payable to the Authorized Centurion Dealer